 The 6550 test requires plate voltage of 400V and screen voltage at 300V.
 If you use a second supply for the screen voltage, I recommend that you include a protection diode (as at left), in case you make the mistake of turning off the plate supply first or turning on the screen supply first.
 (See warnings below.)
 If the screen is powered when the plate is not, plate current will be diverted to the screen and could well damage it.
 To prevent that, connect a 1N4007 diode from the plate supply to the screen supply, with the cathode towards the plate supply.
 Normally, the diode will be reverse biased and won’t conduct current.
 If a fault occurs in which the screen supply is higher than the plate supply, the diode will pull up the plate supply.
 If the screen supply is unable to do that, it will be pulled down instead, still protecting the tube.

 I used a second supply for the screen but for folks who don’t have that, the simplest solution might seem to be a 100V, 5W Zener diode between the plate supply and the screen, as shown at right.
 The problem with this is the typical 5% tolerance of the Zener is way too loose for our measurement.
 It’s desirable to keep the high voltages within 1V; definitely within 2V.
 Instead of the Zener, you could employ the simple circuit at left.
 A pot divides the 400V B+ down to the voltage we need and a MOSFET follower buffers it.
 The FDPF12N60 shown is available at Mouser.
 It must dissipate up to 2W, so it needs a small heatsink.
 A 1.5” square of aluminum should suffice.
-Since the MOSFET has an insulated mounting tab, no insulating hardware is needed.
+Since the MOSFET has an insulated mounting tab, no insulating hardware is needed but heatsink grease should be used.
 MOSFETs with metal mounting tabs are more available.
 Most 500V+ N-channel MOSFETs in a TO220 package would work but usually have those metal tabs.
 (Since mine is rated at 12A, using one at least 8A would be prudent — may affect output resistance.)
 For example, the NTE2385 is available at Fry’s.
 Since the mounting tab is connected to the drain, the heatsink will be electrified at 400V unless you use insulating mounting hardware.
 The kicker is that the thin insulators normally used will not work for 400V, even if the material itself is rated for it.
-There is breakdown around the edges of the hole for the screw.
-Aluminum oxide insulators 0.07” thick may work.
+There is breakdown around the edges of the mounting hole.
+Aluminum oxide insulators 0.07” thick worked for me.
 The pot can be a trimmer or larger type.
 I was able to set it accurately to 300V±0.2V and the output drops less than 0.5V with a 20mA load.

 It takes a substantial amount of voltage swing to drive the grids of power tubes.
 The maximums I recorded were (Vrms): 7591–16V, 6550–20V, 6BQ5–8V, 6L6GB/C–18V.
 The HP function generator I have can only muster 7Vrms out and was not up to the task.
 Similarly, the low-distortion oscillator on my bench is limited to about 6Vrms.
 Then I remembered that the vacuum tube Eico 378 audio generator I restored has an unusually high output capability.
 Into a 10K load, it can drive up to 18Vrms!
 Thus, the lowly Eico proudly took its place on the bench, surrounded by high-class HP, Tektronix and Fluke equipment.